ianisms/node-smssend/README.md

 npm i --save node-smssendutil
 ```
 ## Usage
-You must first configure the SMSSend object by passing the configuration to its constructor like so:
+You must first include and configure the SMSSend object by passing the configuration to its constructor like so:

 ### SMSSend Configuration Example
 ```
+let SMSSend = require('node-sendsmsutil');

 let providers = [
     {name: 'Alltel', emailHost: 'message.alltel.com'},
     {name: 'AT&T', emailHost: 'txt.att.net'},